ishankaul1/nanoGPT/README.Docker_Training.md

       --mount-output ./test_outputs
 ```

+NOTE: Build for AMD as well if you're going to deploy to RunPod:

+docker buildx build --platform linux/amd64 -t dockerish999/nanogpt-trainer:latest --push .

 This runs a short training session on CPU to verify everything works.
 Outputs will be saved to `./test_outputs/` on your local machine.

 #### Notes